jemjemzms/react-gatsby-blog/README.md

 # react-gatsby-blog

 ## What is this?
-My first simple blog made in GatsbyJS, trying out how it works.
+My first simple blog made in GatsbyJS, a great technology for building blazing fast static websites.

 ## Features

 This boilerplate features:

-  * React.js
+  * Reactjs
   * Gatsby GraphQL
   * Server side rendering